Our Team

 You are the expert on your life.
 You know what works for you and what doesn’t.
 We are there to help you sort through it all, work on your goals, and build on your strengths.
 We use a whole body, person in environment approach.
 The Therapeutic approach at Lotus Child and Family Therapy is laid-back and casual.
 It may even seem like you are meeting a friend for coffee, however, the session is all about you.
 The conversation will focus on what is important to you.
 Taking a look at the bigger picture, your therapist can offer insight and suggestions for ways to manage the challenges.

-Lori Derr, LCSW, RPT, ACS, RYT
+LORI DERR, LCSW, RPT, ACS, RYT

 Therapist, Clinical Supervisor, Practice Owner